yogsec/yogsec/README.md

    - Security integration into your development lifecycle (DevSecOps).
    - Continuous monitoring and support to ensure long-term protection.

-4. **Security Awareness and Training**
-   - Educating your team on cybersecurity best practices.
-   - Workshops and resources to help startups stay proactive against threats.

 ---

 ## 🚀 Why YogSec?